Azure-Samples/function-dotnet-ai-openai-chatgpt/README.md

 Alternatively you can [create an OpenAI resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal to get your key and endpoint.
 After it deploys, click Go to resource and view the Endpoint value.
 You will also need to deploy a model, e.g. with name `chat` and model `gpt-4o`.

-5) Add this `local.settings.json` file to the root of the repo folder to simplify local development.
+5) Add this `local.settings.json` file to the **app** folder to simplify local development.
 Replace `AZURE_OPENAI_ENDPOINT` with your value from step 4.
 Optionally you can choose a different model deployment in `CHAT_MODEL_DEPLOYMENT_NAME`.
 This file will be gitignored to protect secrets from committing to your repo, however by default the sample uses Entra identity (user identity and mananaged identity) so it is secretless.
 ```json
 {
   "IsEncrypted": false,